dasch-swiss/dsp-docs/README.md

 make install-requirements
 ```

-### Getting started
+### Serving the documentation locally

 MkDocs comes with a built-in dev-server that lets you preview your documentation as you work on it.

+Make sure that

-Make sure you're at the root of the dsp-docs repo,
+- you're at the root of the dsp-docs repo
-and that the virtual environment is active (`(.venv)` at the beginning of the command line).
+- the virtual environment is active (`(.venv)` at the beginning of the command line)
+- the submodules are up to date (run `git update-submodules`)

 Then start the server with: